carlo-ev/expresso/README.md

 ## Usage

-- server/config/onfig.json
+- server/config/config.json

-Every important info used around the application should go here, the object is seperated into environments that you define (even thought it expects development as defuault), and according to the environment dictated on server the resulting config object will be available across the whole application.
+Every important info used around the application should go here, the object is seperated into environments that you define (even thought it expects development as defuault), and according to the environment dictated on server the resulting config object will be available across the whole application through Express Locals (aka.
+App.locals).

 - Server.js